 “O Canada!
 Our home and native land!
 True patriot love in all of us command.
-With glowing hearts we see thee rise, The True North strong and free!
+With glowing hearts, we see thee rise, The True North strong and free!
 From far and wide, O Canada, we stand on guard for thee…”

 To be Canadian is to be a lot of different things.
 To be Canadian means that you like hockey, drink beer and whiskey, are the nicest people on Earth, embrace the cold, are peacekeepers, and more.
-It also means that you have a long history of some really great comic book characters.
+It also means you have a long history of some great comic book characters.
 Without spoiling too much, Wolverine is one of them.

-First appearing in The Incredible Hulk #180, Wolverine quickly made a name for himself as someone not to be taken lightly.
-He has a healing factor that allows him to heal from anything, nuclear bombs included, and a skeleton that’s practically unbreakable.
+First appearing in ‘The Incredible Hulk’ #180, Wolverine quickly made a name for himself as someone not to be taken lightly.
+His healing factor allows him to heal from anything, nuclear bombs included, and a skeleton that’s practically unbreakable.

-Wolverine will remain on this list and others like it for as long as Canada wants him as a part of their country.
+Wolverine will remain on this list, and others like it, for as long as Canada wants him as a part of their country.

 As such and different from other characters, he 1) communicates with his audience, 2) is unafraid to push the boundaries of what being a comic book character is, and 3) is really good at doing both.

 Deadpool isn’t for everyone.
-He’s loud, foul, vulgar, and violent…which if you think about it, is both ironic and the exact opposite of what a Canadian is perceived to be.
+He’s loud, foul, vulgar, and violent…which, if you think about it, is both ironic and the exact opposite of what a Canadian is perceived to be.
 Irony aside, Deadpool is one of the superheroes that are Canadian.

-Puck first appeared in Alpha Flight #1 back in 1983 and has been one of the most recognizable superheroes that are Canadian since.
+Puck first appeared in ‘Alpha Flight #1’ back in 1983 and has been one of the most recognizable superheroes that are Canadian since.
 As far as superpowers go, Puck doesn’t have any that are worth bragging about.
 What he does have, however, is superhuman strength, agility, reflexes, and durability.
 Above that, he is one of the most skilled fighters in the Alpha Flight.

 As the smallest member of Alpha Flight, Puck has often been underestimated.
-Make no mistake, however, if underestimated Puck will waste no time in proving his underestimation to be unwise.
+Make no mistake, however, if underestimated, Puck will waste no time in proving his underestimation to be unwise.

 Michael Twoyoungmen, or Shaman as he’s commonly known, is a member of, you guessed it, Alpha Flight.

-When in his Talisman form, Shaman is able to take full control over and command the Natural Spirits.
+But that’s not all.
+When in his Talisman form, the Shaman can take full control over and command the Natural Spirits.

 5. Captain Canuck

+Of all the Canadian superheroes, none have a name that speaks the country quite like Captain Canuck.
 Tom Evans, the original Captain Canuck was a Winnipegger who gained superhuman strength after coming into contact with a group of extraterrestrials.
 This version was canceled after just three issues but rebooted three years later.
 The new run lasted 11 more issues.

 Northstar is known for many things.
 Of them, he is the first openly gay man to be wed inside the pages of a comic book.
-This means that not only is Northstar a proud Canadian but he’s also breaking down barriers that should’ve been broken down centuries ago.
+This means that not only is Northstar a proud Canadian, but he’s also breaking down barriers that should’ve been broken down centuries ago.

 Instead of meeting her end, however, she began to fly.
 Unaware of her mutant genetics, she believed her power to come from the divine.
 Unfortunately, the school didn’t see it this way.
 Rather than embracing who she was, they punished her for it.
 This caused her to develop dissociative identity disorder.

 Eventually, she was recruited by James MacDonald Hudson to be a member of the Canadian superteam, Alpha Flight.
-Once a member, she was reunited with her brother Northstar and they have, more or less, become inseparable since.
+Once a member, she was reunited with her brother Northstar, and they have, more or less, become inseparable since.